Learn about Humi Benefits

-When a carrier requests for Evidence of Insurability (EOI), the process can feel daunting and the form can seem invasive.
-Here we will breakdown what the form is, when it will be requested, and why it is required.
+When a carrier requests Evidence of Insurability (EOI), the process can feel daunting and the form can seem invasive.
+This article will break down what the form is, when it will be requested, and why it is required.

 Evidence of Insurability (exact name can differ by carrier) is a medical questionnaire used to collect information on an individual's medical history.
 This can include:

 - Personal details such as name, age, height, weight

 - Details of current physician

 - Checklist / multiple choice questions relating to specific medical conditions